 In closing, we had so much fun on this cruise, that while we were heading back to Port Canaveral, we booked the same cruise with the same destinations for the fall of 2017.
 We still prefer to stay on an island and run around to different shore snorkeling spots, but we decided that this was worth doing again.

-Coming up in the more immediate future, we will be floating around the Banda Sea in October, and then spending a week at a dive resort over in that area.
+Coming up in the more immediate future, we will be floating around the Banda Sea in October, and then spending a week at a dive resort in Raja Ampat.
 Snorkel on!!
 (See Tom and Jan’s trip report from the Banda Sea and Raja Ampat Indonesia.)